Note: The author is a British bilingual entrepreneur who has lived and studied in Germany, and draws on insights from native German connections.

 Whereas, the greatest problem with UK apprenticeships arguably lies not so much in the apprenticeship model itself, as much as people’s general perceptions of apprenticeships.
 While plenty of apprenticeship graduates and studies have asserted that certain apprenticeships can provide more well-rounded experience and qualifications than traditional degrees, most British adults would still choose university over an apprenticeship because of the associated stigma.

-While admiring the German dual apprenticeship system, few outsiders understand that it actually prevents more apprenticeships being made available by its very design.
+Few outsiders understand that the German system actually prevents more apprenticeships being made available by its very design.

 To become an apprenticeship provider, membership of the Handelskammer is very difficult yet compulsory to obtain, such that only 56% of German firms are authorised to deliver apprenticeships.
 Moreover, curricula are nationally standardised, leaving no flexibility to customise the delivery according to the specific role and the future needs of a business.

-While Germany’s apprenticeship system optimises productivity, it also leads to a large degree of career choice inflexibility, which means that should individuals change their mind or improve their grades over time (as is more common than ever nowadays), apprentice graduates are limited as to where they can go.
+While Germany’s apprenticeships optimise productivity, they also lead to a large degree of career choice inflexibility beyond the option to further specialise, which means that should individuals change their mind, improve their grades over time, or even decide to become self-employed, apprentice graduates are limited as to where they can go.

 Editors at FEWeek.co.uk also picked up on this point, saying: